-Bruce Arena keeps atmosphere light for media, Team USA
+Bruce Arena keeps atmosphere light for media, USA

 Here’s a selection of Arena’s best laugh lines from Monday (imagine them in “sarcasm font”):

-On whether the U.S. will be thinking about when it broke Panama’s heart here four years ago with a last-second goal that put Panama out of the World Cup and saved archrival Mexico, which would have been eliminated f without the U.S. goal: “We’re not smart enough to think like that.
+On whether the U.S. will be thinking about when it broke Panama’s heart here four years ago with a last-second goal that put Panama out of the World Cup and saved archrival Mexico, which would have been eliminated without the U.S. goal: “We’re not smart enough to think like that.
 If we were smart enough, we wouldn’t have broken their hearts.
 Pretty stupid if you ask me.
 You think Mexico would have scored a goal [to save the U.S.’s World Cup] at the end of that game?”

 On whether Arena wanted the U.S. players to have more fun with him as the coach: “For them to have fun?
 We’re bringing a clown in for lunch today to make balloons and stuff for the players.”